 Building Type, Stacked Flats.
-A residential building with two to twenty-four residential dwelling units.
+A medium-sized residential building.
 Dwelling units may have individual entrances or may share an entrance, stairway and/or short hallway.
 The building may have entrances on multiple sides to serve groups of dwelling units.
 Dwelling units are typically stacked on top of each other but may occupy more than one story.